-- a) Stock corporation.
-Shares in a stock corporation may be issued as bearer shares or registered shares (with or without transfer restriction), either in certificated or uncertificated form.
-While certificated bearer shares are transferred by way of physical delivery only, the transfer of certificated registered shares additionally requires an endorsement or, alternatively, a written assignment declaration.
-Un-certificated shares are transferred by written assignment only.2 If the company's articles of incorporation provide for a transfer restriction clause, a valid share transfer additionally requires a resolution of the board of directors of the target company approving such transfer. - b) Limited liability company.
-Shares (also called quotas) in a limited liability company are un-certificated and, unless the articles of association provide otherwise, transferred by way of written assignment in combination with a resolution of the shareholders' meeting approving such transfer.
+issued as registered shares (with or without transfer restriction), either in certificated or uncertificated form.
+The transfer of certificated registered shares requires the physical delivery of the certificates and an endorsement or, alternatively, a written assignment declaration.
+Uncertificated shares are transferred by written assignment only.
+If the company's articles of incorporation provide for a transfer restriction clause, a valid share transfer additionally requires a resolution of the board of directors of the target company approving such transfer.
+In addition, the buyer will request to be registered in the company's share register, because in relation to the company, only the persons entered in the share register are deemed to be shareholders.